FGasper/p5-Sys-Binmode/README.md

 - This module will cause an exception to be thrown whenever an application tries to send a string with a >255 code point to the operating system.
-This is a **GOOD** **THING!** because it means you’ve neglected to encode your string appropriately for output, and Perl now points you to the bug.
+This exception is a **GOOD** **THING!** because it means you’ve neglected to encode your string appropriately for output, and Perl now points you to the bug.
 - This module works by replacing the affected ops’ default handlers with a wrapper function that downgrades the strings then calls the default handler.
 If, though, an op’s default handler was _already_